8gears/Traefik-with-Pomerium-Forward-Auth-and-Proxy-on-Kubernetes-with-Helm/README.md

 This example has its primary focus on [Pomerium](https://www.pomerium.io/) which is an outstanding identity-aware access Proxy which amongst [other things](https://docs.pomerium.io/docs/) support AuthN(tication) and AuthZ(orization).

-Pomerium is not the firs auth proxy, but it is exceptional in a way it doesn't only aim to protect some self crafted operational dashboards or services but really intends to provide AuthN/AuthZ that could be bundled with high demand customer facing application with a rich set of options.
+Pomerium is not the firs auth proxy, but it is exceptional as it not only to protect self crafted operational dashboards or services but really intends to provide AuthN/AuthZ that could be bundled with demanding customer facing applications providing a rich set of options.

 ## BOM - Bill of Materials